ojitha/ojitha.github.io/_posts/2020-09-11-Minikube introduction.md

 layout: post
 title: "Minikube Introduction"
 date: 2020-09-11
-categories: [blog]
+categories: [Kubernetes]
 excerpt_separator: <!--more-->
 ---
 [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) is a high available cluster for education and prototyping purpose only but not for the production use because of security, performance and stability issues.

 <img src="https://github.com/kubernetes/minikube/raw/master/images/logo/logo.png" alt="Minikube" width="20%;" />